fczuardi/keyboard-2026/README.md

 ## Usage-based feedback

 - Super key position is not the most comfortable… maybe rethink it considering that hyprland default keybinds for Omarchy uses Super a lot.
+  - UPDATE: I am trying a variation with Ctrl and Super switched, Ctrl will be the one far away and Super will be on thumb3, If it improves the experience I will make it official and remove this note.